valterbarros/groceries/README.md

 # groceries
-an app to organize your buy groceries
+An app to organize your buy groceries

-to run
+To run

 ```
 npm install